evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/asyncio-task.rst

 .. decorator:: coroutine

-    Decorator to mark generator-based coroutines.
-This enables the generator use :keyword:`!yield from` to call :keyword:`async def` coroutines, and also enables the generator to be called by :keyword:`async def` coroutines, for instance using an :keyword:`await` expression.

-    There is no need to decorate :keyword:`async def` coroutines themselves.
+    Decorator to mark coroutines.

-    If the generator is not yielded from before it is destroyed, an error message is logged.
+    If the coroutine is not yielded from before it is destroyed, an error message is logged.
 See :ref:`Detect coroutines never scheduled
     <asyncio-coroutine-not-scheduled>`.